Bonding with baby before birth

 Music may help soothe your baby.
 After all, baby’s do respond to mom’ voice and recognize it for months after birth.
 Babies are listening to mothers voice long before they are born.
 They start hearing the mothers voice in the second trimester and kick and moving in the third trimester.
 One effective way to communicate with your baby is by talking, singing, reading.
 The mothers voice is amplified inside the body and easily registered by the baby.

-Benefits of playing music for baby in womb
+Benefits of playing baby music in the womb

-Playing music for baby in womb connects mother and baby and gives the mom-to-be a greater sense of responsibility in taking care of herself and her baby.
+Playing baby music in the womb connects mother and baby and gives the mom-to-be a greater sense of responsibility in taking care of herself and her baby.
 Music can help improve all areas of child development and skills for school readiness, particularly in the areas of language acquisition and reading skills.

 A fetus exposed to music showed clear signs of mental stimulation in the womb.
 Research conducted also demonstrated that music creates a response which manifests as vocalization movements as it activates the brain circuits that stimulate language and communication.
 While the fetuses listened, the researchers watched for mouth and tongue movements on an ultrasound machine.
 They hypothesized that the babies who moved their mouths or tongues in response to the music were having the language centers of their brains stimulated and perhaps were learning to communicate back.